TedHusted/awake/awake.md/awake.md

 ###

-Video Host: In tonight’s TechBits: The famous Pulse SI — Ally —  wants your best material.
+Video Host: In tonight’s TechBits: The famous Pulse synthetic agent — Ally —  wants your best material.
 Ally is asking members for their favorite jokes and then drilling down on the punchlines.

 The video scrolls through a chat between a Pulse member and Ally, reading the transcript out loud.